+Private Consultations: therapy sessions, clinical and research supervision continue to be available nationally and internationally via the zoom app.
+I will be providing a blended programme going forward.
 Rather than delivering a prescriptive treatment I assess and treat each client as unique, with specific needs, which together we can identify and clarify.

 I take a non-judgemental, broad minded, empathic and compassionate approach, working within the structured cognitive analytic (CAT) approach, which has been clinically tested in NHS Services.
 This may include integrative aspects of trauma –based therapy, psychodynamic, cognitive behavioural (CBT)and evidence-based arts therapies techniques.

 I have twenty years of NHS experience as a Clinical Research Lead and Head of Department, and over the past decade I have established a private psychotherapy service in which my clients’ problems are frequently resolved over a cost-effective, time-limited treatment.
 I take self- referrals, as well and referrals from top consultants in cancer care and private psychiatric healthcare.